 - A. It is not the intent of the requirements stated herein to supersede or conflict with the current or future standards and regulations of the National Fire Protection Agency or with any state or municipal rule.
 The latest revision of the National Electric Code of the National Board of Fire Underwriters is a minimum requirement.
 Some requirements in addition to those in the latest edition of the National Electric Code are contained herein because VEC deems them advisable for the safety of members and employees.
+VEC WILL NOT MAKE SERVICE CONNECTIONS UNTIL WE HAVE APPROVAL FROM THE APPROPRIATE STATE OR LOCAL INSPECTION

-VEC Has no obligation to determine if the member's wiring and installations are proper and safe or comply with the National Electrical Code, National Electric Safety Code, or other codes or regulations in effect at the member's location.
-However, if it comes to the attention of VEC that the member's wiring and electrical installations are not proper and safe, or do not comply with such codes, VEC has the right to refuse or discontinue service. - B. The definitions established by the latest edition of the NEC shall be applicable to these electric service information requirements.
+AUTHORITY WHEN REQUIRED.
+VEC has no obligation to determine if the member's wiring and installations are proper and safe or comply with the National Electrical Code, National Electric Safety Code, or other codes or regulations in effect at the member's location.
+However, if it comes to the attention of VEC that the member's wiring and electrical installations are not proper and safe, or do not comply with such codes, VEC has the right to refuse or discontinue service. - B. The definitions established by the latest edition of the NEC shall be applicable to these electric service information requirements. - C. VEC routinely inspects meters throughout its electrical system.
+If an unsafe service is identified and the services does not comply with the National Electrical Code, National Electric Safety Code, or other codes or regulations in effect at the member's location VEC will notify the member via a formal letter about the concerns.
+If any equipment on the pole is unsafe VEC will take responsibility and